publishpress/PublishPress-Checklists/readme.txt

 ## You Can Create New Checklist Requirements

-You can create new requirements for your checklists by clicking the â€œAdd custom taskâ€ link.
+You can create new requirements for your checklists by clicking the “Add custom task” link.
 For example, you can require authors to get a green Yoast sign, or force them to run a spell-check before publishing.

 [Click here to see how to create custom requirements](https://publishpress.com/knowledge-base/custom-requirements-checklist/).

 It is also possible to create more powerful requirements using a custom plugin.
 We have created a sample plugin to show how to do this.
-The sample plugin will automatically check that your siteâ€™s authors have included a specific word in their main content.
+The sample plugin will automatically check that your site’s authors have included a specific word in their main content.
 If this new requirement is enabled, it will automatically search the text of your content to make sure it contains the word you choose.

 ## Pro Version: Checklists for WooCommerce Products